open-cogsci/osdoc/include/api/canvas.md

 __Arguments:__

 - `fname` -- The filename of the image.
-If this is a `str` it is assumed to be in utf-8 encoding.
+When using Python 2, this should be either `unicode` or a utf-8-encoded `str`.
+When using Python 3, this should be either `str` or a utf-8-encoded `bytes`.
 	- Type: str, unicode

 __Keywords:__